-To make a formal complaint, the student, or person acting on the student's behalf, submits the complaint using the online Student Complaint Form, available at https://otiscollege.formstack.com/forms/student_complaint.
+To make a formal complaint, the student, or person acting on the student's behalf, submits the complaint using the online Student Complaint Form, available at https://otiscollege.formstack.com/forms/student\complaint.
 Using the form helps to ensure that full information is provided and makes it easier for the College to respond to the student's concerns.
-However, students can also use their own format for writing their complaint and then e-mail (studentaffairs@otis.edu), mail, or deliver (Ahmanson Hall, 2nd floor) it to the Office of Student Affairs, Ahmanson 206.
+However, students can also use their own format for writing their complaint and then e-mail (studentaffairs@otis.edu), mail, or deliver (Ahmanson Hall, 2nd floor) it to the Office of Student Affairs.

-Otis College will refer the nature of the complaint to the appropriate office or administrators that has oversight and conduct an investigation into the complaint, including interviews with relevant persons, a record review, or other efforts that are necessary to form an accurate and factual basis for the resolution of the complaint.
+Otis College will conduct an investigation into the complaint, including interviews with relevant persons, a record review, or other efforts that are necessary to form an accurate and factual basis for the resolution of the complaint.
 Once the investigation is concluded, Otis College will prepare a brief written report that summarizes the complaint and a finding (either "founded," meaning a violation has occurred, or "unfounded," meaning the complaint is without merit).
 The written report will normally be provided to the student complainant and any relevant persons within 20 business days.